 Retirement mortgages are a disciplined approach to carry an existing mortgage, or take a new mortgage into retirement.
 They are typically used to repay interest only mortgages reaching the end of their term, or when taking additional borrowing to enhance your retirement, or helping family members financially.

-Fixed, discounted and variable interest rates are available, also terms that can vary from 5 years to the rest of your lifetime.
-You can choose how the repay your retirement mortgage, as both interest only and capital and interest options are available.
+Fixed, discounted and variable interest rates are available, as are terms that can vary from 5 years to the rest of your lifetime.
+You can choose how to repay your retirement mortgage, as both interest only and capital and interest options are available.
 This will enable you to either retain the balance of your loan (interest only), or reduce the balance over time (capital and interest).

 Most retirement mortgages operate over a fixed term of years.
 Repayment options will either be capital and repayment, where the balance is repaid over the term selected, or interest only where the lender requires a repayment strategy to settle the loan at the end of the term.

 It’s important to note though that a retirement mortgage is a residential mortgage and if you cannot make your monthly repayments, your home could be repossessed.
 As with all residential mortgages, you will also have to pass the lenders affordability and credit checks, to ensure that you have the means to make your monthly repayments – both now and in the future.

 As with other types of later life lending, the principle criteria that will determine how much you can borrow with a retirement mortgage are your income(s), the value of your property, the age of the homeowner(s) and your UK location.

 But as retirement mortgages are residential mortgages, the lender will also undertake additional income and credit checks when deciding how much they are prepared to lend you.
 To get a decision in principle, contact your local later life adviser.